Our Mission: Enriching the lives of young people through music.

 - The opportunity to showcase one’s achievements is an essential part of the learning process.
 AFA’s annual Concert Series promotes the talents and accomplishments of AFA students through nearly 50 free performances every year, ranging from in-school assemblies to performances at Jones Hall, Houston Ballet’s Center for Dance, The Wortham Theater Center and Miller Outdoor Theatre.
 Welcoming more than 8,000 attendees annually, AFA concerts are a free, community-based concert-going option for local audiences and out-of-town visitors alike.

 AFA (formerly “American Festival for the Arts”) was founded in 1993 by Houston composer J. Todd Frazier as a series of touring music education residencies at colleges and museums in San Antonio, Corpus Christi and Stephenville, Texas.
-After two years of tours, AFA launched its flagship program, the SUMMER MUSIC CONSERVATORY, in 1996.
-Acclaimed for safeguarding quality arts education experiences in times of economic decline, the Conservatory has grown to enroll over 350 second through twelfth-grade students every summer.
+After two years of tours, AFA launched its flagship program, the SUMMER MUSIC FESTIVAL, in 1996.
+Acclaimed for safeguarding quality arts education experiences in times of economic decline, the Festival has grown to enroll nearly second through twelfth-grade students at two campuses every summer.

 In 2004, composer and AFA Deputy Director Michael Remson was appointed Executive Director and, following the retirement of founder Todd Frazier in 2007, was promoted to Executive and Artistic Director.
 Under Dr. Remson’s leadership, AFA launched new elementary, middle school and choral divisions of the Summer Music Conservatory and AFA’s YEAR-ROUND CURRICULUM and the AFA IN SCHOOLS initiative in 2010 and 2011, respectively.

-As AFA embarks on its third decade of service to our community, new initiatives are being implemented to broaden AFA’s impact throughout Southeast Texas.
+As AFA continues in its third decade of service to our community, new initiatives are being implemented to broaden AFA’s impact throughout Southeast Texas.